markuswntr/vector/README.md

 [![Build Status](https://travis-ci.com/markuswntr/vector.svg?branch=master)](https://travis-ci.com/markuswntr/vector)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/803ddcc9676c4910bd11b804801eeca8)](https://app.codacy.com/app/markuswntr/vector)

-Defines the properties of space, an euclidean `Vector` protocol and `Vector2`, `Vector3` and `Vector4` as implementations of an euclidean vector with known length.
+Defines the properties of space, an `EuclideanVector` protocol and `Vector2`, `Vector3` and `Vector4` as implementations of an euclidean vector with known length.
 Vectors can be used to calculate 📦 [geometric values](https:/github.com/markuswntr/geometry), dot products or cross products, and to interpolate between values.
 You can use vectors to modify data such as 🎨 [Color](https:/github.com/markuswntr/color), or positions in 2D or 3D space.
 Vector operations are inlined by